Assistance Programs

 See the Assistance Programs Flyer for a quick overview of available programs and resources.

-Commute.org is continuing to partner with Caltrain on its Pass Forward Program for 2026, which gives us an allocation of free GoPasses to distribute to eligible recipients.
+Commute.org is continuing to partner with Caltrain on its Pass Forward Program for 2026, which gives us an allocation of free GoPasses to distribute to eligible recipients who live or work in San Mateo County.
 Commute.org has been a partner of this program since it was launched as a pilot in 2021

 Commute.org will be distributing its allocation of passes directly as well as in partnership with community-based organizations that serve essential workers and residents that meet the program requirements:

-1. Household income less than 80% of the Area Median Income (AMI), using 2024 data from the California Department of Housing and Community Development (HCD).
+1. Household income less than 80% of the Area Median Income (AMI) for Santa Clara County, using 2025 data from the California Department of Housing and Community Development (HCD).

 2. Work or live in San Mateo County